hakansoyturk/booking-management-api/README.md

 ### localhost/api/appointments/{id}

-It updates the date of a created appointment.<br>
+- It updates the date of a created appointment.
-The {id} value represents the id of the created appointment. startDateTime is the start time of the appointment and endDateTime is the end time of the appointment.<br>
+- The {id} value represents the id of the created appointment.
+- startDateTime is the start time of the appointment and endDateTime is the end time of the appointment.
-Date values must be in "Y-m-d H:i" format.
+- Date values must be in "Y-m-d H:i" format.

 Request Type: PUT